 Generally speaking, it is recommended that you configure your Audio before the session begins.
-There are a number of Audio settings that you can configure but you will likely only need to set your microphone and speaker levels (see Using the Audio Setup Wizard on page 82) and configure simultaneous talkers (see Configuring Simultaneous Talkers on page 85).
+There are a number of Audio settings that you can configure but you will likely only need to set your microphone and speaker levels (see Using the Audio Setup Wizard on page 66).